-How we use our voice of customer analytics and conversation intelligence platform to improve the success of our customers’ customers carries through to how they interact with your service, product and literally every team in your enterprise.
+How we use our voice of customer analytics and conversation intelligence platform to improve the customer experience for our customers’ customers carries through to how they interact with your service, product, and literally every team in your enterprise.

-Learn more about how Tethr’s conversation intelligence can give you the what, the why and the how of your customer’s experience across product teams, sales and marketing, compliance teams, finance and engineering by scheduling a free demo.
+Learn more about how Tethr’s conversation intelligence can give you the what, the why and the how of how to improve the customer experience across product teams, sales and marketing, compliance teams, finance and engineering by scheduling a free demo.